 Intelligence Agency (CIA) had penetrated senior management levels of Petro‑Canada

 and he named several individuals as CIA agents.
 On December 21, 1984, Mr. Robinson rose in the House to retract his remarks in the committee.
-He
+He said that

-to express unreservedly my regret for having publicly named them in the Justice
+express unreservedly my regret for having publicly named them in the Justice

 Committee.
 As well, Mr. Speaker, I wish at this time to issue a complete and

 unequivocal retraction of the allegations I made and unreservedly apologize to

 the two individuals involved …” (Debates, December 7, 1984,